ethantkoenig/lotsoffiles2/content/kt/wordofgod.md

-# word of God, word of Yahweh, word of the Lord, scripture #
+# word of God, words of God, word of Yahweh, word of the Lord, scripture #

 ## Definition: ##

 In the Bible, the term "word of God" refers to anything that God has communicated to people.
 This includes spoken and written messages.
 Jesus is also called "the Word of God."

 * The term "scriptures" means "writings."
-It is only used in the New Testament and refers to the Hebrew scriptures or "Old Testament."
-These writings were God's message that he had told people to write down so that many years in the future people can still read it.
+It is only used in the New Testament and refers to the Hebrew scriptures, which is the Old Testament.
+These writings were God's message that he had told people to write down so that many years in the future people could still read it.
 * The related terms "word of Yahweh" and "word of the Lord" often refer to a specific message from God that was given to a prophet or other person in the Bible.
 * Sometimes this term occurs as simply "the word" or "my word" or "your word" (when talking about God's word).
 * In the New Testament, Jesus is called "the Word" and "the Word of God."
 These titles mean that Jesus fully reveals who God is, because he is God himself.